 2. The Roof

 Make sure to check the roof multiple times a year.
 Look to see if any shingles are loose or missing.
-If they are, this can have significant consequences for the entire structure.
+If there are, residential roof repair with the help of professional roof repair services may be needed because this can have significant consequences for the entire structure.
 A leaky roof can cause the destruction of insulation, the building’s electrical system, drywall and more.

 3. Tenant Screening